 Many forklift applications are well suited to a used truck.
-If that is what you need, this article will help you get the most for your buck and minimize the chance your purchase will reveal deficiencies that will leave you with buyer’s remorse.
-If your forklift application is high hours, multi-shift, hard usage, then by all means buy a new truck.
-A new truck is what you need.
+If that is what you need, this article will help you get the most for your buck and minimize the chance your used forklift purchase will reveal deficiencies that will leave you with buyer’s remorse.

 A used truck is probably the right choice for you if you need to keep to a smaller budget and you plan to run the equipment a reasonable number of hours.
-You do not need to have the latest features and safety options.
-You can handle that fact that the equipment will require more maintenance than a brand new truck.
+You do not need to have the latest features.
+You can handle the fact that the equipment will require more maintenance than a brand new truck.

 If a used truck is right for you, then you want to make sure you know what to look for so you do not miss something that could quickly cost you more money.
 Maybe a truck that needs some TLC is right for you and you are just the one to tackle the project.
 You still want to make sure you check the truck over thoroughly so you don’t miss anything.
 Many used equipment buyers want to make sure they get a reliable truck that is not going to nickel and dime them to death.
 It all comes down to knowing what to check.
 If you are dealing with a reputable dealer, they will be able to give you the straight scope on the condition of the truck and each of the items on the Used Truck Inspection Checklist listed below.
 It is up to you to ask about everything on the check list and not accept a general “Yeah, this truck is in really good condition”.